 On the other hand, sometimes we see products that don’t require a large description (such as clothes), being bombarded with text-heavy descriptions.
 In these cases, energy would be better spent on providing additional images of the product.
 This is because when it comes to these types of products, people are only really concerned with how it looks.

-This one is simple, but overlooked way too often.
-A busy site with a million things going on is going to be difficult to use because it is visually overwhelming.
-We aren’t sure why so many sites do this, but it appears that many website owners are afraid of making their site too simple.
-Possibly it is because they think that by loading it with lots of content, it is going to be more appealing.
+This one is simple but overlooked way too often.
+A busy site with a million things going on is going to be counterproductive because it is visually overwhelming.
+Many website owners are afraid of making their site too simple because they think that by loading it with lots of content, it is going to be more appealing.

 They could not be further from the truth.

 What we suggest is to strip your site back, and then when you feel like it has been stripped back too much, strip it back some more.

 Keep it simple, but stylish.
 Put your effort into your site’s photos and layout.

 We know the challenge of overcoming abandoned carts.
 If users need to navigate such a large number of steps before they finally check out, they’re bound to click away.
 Because Amazon redefining the checkout process with their One-Click Purchase feature, it’s presently more significant than ever to keep your steps to a minimum.